Almost £1m of Government grants have funded measures to reduce crime and antisocial behaviour in some of Cleveland’s most vulnerable communities.

 OPCC partners in Safer Streets 5 include Middlesbrough, Stockton-on-Tees Borough and Hartlepool Councils.
 Also involved are Cleveland Police, Thirteen Housing, the Power of Women and A Way Out.

-This is the fifth time additional funding has been successfully secured by Cleveland OPCC and partners from Government Safer Streets funding.
+This is the fifth time additional funding has been successfully secured by Cleveland OPCC and partners from the Government’s Safer Streets fund.

 This brings the total Safer Streets investment in Cleveland to £3.44m since 2020.